 Drug and alcohol detoxification aims to heal your body and mind, so you’re physically and mentally ready to begin the work of recovery.
 Our medical team provides discreet, safe medically monitored detox in a comfortable, state-of-the-art facility.
-You’ll work with a Board-certified addiction medicine physician, nurses and therapists, who help ease any physical withdrawal symptoms and emotional distress during detox.
-Our therapy dog, Cooper, has also been known to visit clients in detox to provide comfort and a grounding, calming presence.
+You’ll work with a board-certified addiction medicine physician, nurses and therapists, who help ease any physical withdrawal symptoms and emotional distress during detox.

 As well as alcohol, there are a number of drug addictions that typically require detox, including addiction to: